“Repent! For the Kingdom of Heaven is at hand!”

 I had the Scriptures of the Old Testament, but you all have the entire Scriptures, the complete revelation of Jesus Christ.
 Go home and read them every day.
 God has given you His revelation that you might read it for yourselves and proclaim it to all.

 Finally, I had the Holy Spirit for a season, but you have the Spirit within you forever and are His temple.
-The same Spirit who made me kick in my mother’s womb is in each of you, and each of you should be kicking and leaping for joy because you have see Jesus Christ and you know Him.
+The same Spirit who made me kick in my mother’s womb is in each of you, and each of you should be kicking and leaping for joy because you have seen Jesus Christ and you know Him.
 Pray, and the Spirit will guide you into all truth and will give you strength to profess, if you do not quench Him.

 I beseech you, then, my greater brethren, do as I did.
 Faithfully confess Christ to all men, preach righteousness, do what is right, and do not be afraid of being second to God.

 Prayer: Almighty God, by whose providence thy servant John the Baptist was wonderfully born, and sent to prepare the way of thy Son our Savior by preaching repentance: Make us so to follow his doctrine and holy life, that we may truly repent according to his preaching; and after his example constantly speak the truth, boldly rebuke vice, and patiently suffer for the truth’s sake; through the same thy Son Jesus Christ our Lord, who liveth and reigneth with thee and the Holy Spirit, one God, for ever and ever.
+(The Collect for the Nativity of John the Baptist, from The Book of Common Prayer, 1979).

 Point for Meditation: